Budget 3D Printer: Ultimate Guide for 2025

 When evaluating a budget 3D printer, keep an eye out for these key features:

-- Automatic Bed Leveling: This is a game-changer!
+• Automatic Bed Leveling: This is a major upgrade!
 Manual bed leveling can be tedious and is often a source of frustration for beginners.
 Features like CR Touch or similar systems automatically calibrate the print bed, ensuring a perfect first layer every time.
 It significantly reduces the learning curve and boosts your print success rate.

 The “Nice-to-Haves”: Enclosures and Multi-Color Capabilities